-Wool of Louisiana, my online store where I sell yarn made from sheep my daughter and I sheared and had milled into yarn when we were still living in Louisiana before our recent move to Wyoming.
-I also have books available for sale there, as well as roving for handspinners to turn into yarn.
+A Sheep Like Faith on Etsy is the online store where I sell wool products made from sheep my daughter and I sheared and had milled into yarn and roving when we were still living in Louisiana before our January 2017 move to Wyoming.
+I have signed books available for sale there, as well as roving for handspinners to turn into yarn.

 Are you interested in making something of wool from the same type of sheep, and even the same flock Woolfred is from?
 If so, look for the yarns I have made of “Gulf Coast Native” wool, Woolfred’s breed.
 Dotty Spot and April Brown are Icelandic sheep.
 For their wool, consider the Icelandic rovings!

 Getting to see, work with, and wear wool related to sheep in the story gives children a point of contact I hope will make the sheep and the truths presented in the story even more real to them.

 The Shepherd’s Mill in Kansas processed our raw wool into yarn, after we sheared it ourselves and gave it a good soaking.
-The retail prices of the yarn I sell are higher than most store bought yarn, because everything is processed more by hand, using some machines at the mill, than it is when enormous batches are processed industrially.
-Because of these, you may notice slight inconsistencies in the spinning that give it a rustic quality, and occasional bits of nature (such as tiny particles of dried grass or leaf) that testify to the authenticity of its origin.
+The retail prices of the yarn I sell are higher than most store bought yarn, because everything is processed in by hand, running small batches through the milling machines, than what happens when enormous batches are processed industrially.
+For these reasons, you may notice slight inconsistencies in the spinning that give it a rustic quality, and rare bits of nature (such as tiny particles of dried grass or leaf) that testify to the authenticity of its origin.
 This gives the yarn and roving we produce a very genuine, home-crafted warmth that connects the knitter, crocheter or spinner using it to the millennia long history and tradition of the sheep-to-finished woolen project process!
 I just love that.
 I feel it adds quality, depth, meaning and significance to every project I personally create with it.
 If you feel that way, too, I hope you will check out the shop.